 Now we’ve reached 2017, I have realized that the best way to stay true to my goals is to find the root issue in my commitment to the resolutions I’ve set for myself; Balance, or lack thereof.
 And giving up when I see none.
 (Remember this last sentence.
 It’s important)

 2016 was really good about throwing off my balance– knocking me down, and giving me time to pick myself back up.
 Without the falling down we can’t enjoy the climb back up.
-Each one compliments the other.
+Each action compliments the other.